Easy Fried Garlic

 How to Make Fried Garlic

 The key to making this delicious crunchy garnish is to start with finely sliced or minced fresh garlic.
-I love using minced garlic when making this recipe, but it is entirely up to you!
+I love using minced garlic when making this recipe, but you can also thinly slice the garlic into chips.

 Frying minced garlic in oil for fried garlic.